mugabiBenjamin/research/git.md

 git pull
 ```

-## Creating, Rebasing, and Syncing a Feature Branch in git
+## Creating, Rebasing, and Syncing a feature branch in git

 ```sh
 # 1. Create a new branch for your feature or changes